danieloran/danieloran.github.io/_posts/2025-02-11-ai-finds-its-voice.md

 A conversational computer might not only help you do things — for example, figure out how to use a specific software feature — but also help you think, serving as a brainstorming partner, mentor, or even confidant, depending upon the situation.

-So far, though, creating collaborative experiences hasn’t been the focus of most innovation in AI.
-Instead, the early role of AI has been to serve as an “agent” to which you can hand off tasks like drafting a letter, writing computer code, or shopping online.
+So far, though, creating collaborative, real-time experiences hasn’t been the primary focus of recent innovation in AI.
+Instead, many current uses of AI involve handing off tasks like drafting an email or writing computer code.

 This might be called the delegation model of AI: it works *for* us, like an eager-to-please subordinate.
 You give instructions, then you can walk away — like the “batch mode” of old mainframe computers, which processed stacks of punch cards while you went for coffee.